prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 ### Reinforcement Learning:
 The reinforcement learning example is already provided by the gym-donkey car package.
-The aformentioned package provides an open-AI-gym interface for training and inference.
+The aforementioned package provides an open-AI-gym interface for training and inference.

 **Training:**
-a) Start the simulator by double clicking it.
+a) Start the simulator by double-clicking it.

 b) Execute the following commands in the terminal: